Folsom's major employers range from technical to government to medical. Here are some of the major employers listed:

 Indoor Sports Center

-Basketball, tennis and volleyball courts
+Basketball, tennis, volleyball and pickleball courts

 Two lakes and the American River Parkway plus City Aquatic Center